How To Get From Charles De Gaulle Airport CDG To Paris

 Here is what you need to know about the Local Bus:

-DEPARTURE – The bus departs every 15 to 30 minutes, depending on the time of the day.
+DEPARTURE – Both buses depart every 15 to 30 minutes depending on the time of day.

-HOW LONG DOES IT TAKE – Depending on where you need to stop, up to 80 minutes.
+HOW LONG DOES IT TAKE – Depending on where you need to stop between 60 and 90 minutes.

 WHERE TO GET TICKETS – You can buy tickets directly on the bus or at the vending machines.